hyperledger-archives/avalon/examples/apps/generic_client/README.md

 in application development by providing a generic client that works with any worker.

-## Using the Client

-The command line client, `generic_client.py` sends a message to the worker.
+The command line client, `generic_client.py`, sends a message to the worker.
 For command line options, type `./generic_client.py -h` from this directory.

 ```